SystemsApproach/ops/monitor.rst

 seconds), either by reading a counter, or by executing a runtime test that returns a value.
-These metrics can be associated with physical resources like servers and switches, virtual resources like VMs and containers, or high-level abstractions like the *Virtual Celluar Service* described in Section 5.3.
+These metrics can be associated with physical resources like servers and switches, virtual resources like VMs and containers, or high-level abstractions like the *Connectivity Service* described in Section 5.3.
 Given these many possible sources of data, the job of the metrics monitoring stack is to collect, archive, visualize, and optionally analyze this data.

 Logs are the qualitative data that is generated whenever an unusual event occurs.
 This information can be used to identify problematic